dewi-alliance/hotspot-manufacturers/tapdo-QuantumLink.md

 At the beginning, we plan to sell in the European market starting with Germany, Austria and Switzerland.
 The mandatory CE marking for this is intended.
 An opening for further markets is being planned, but is not quite concrete yet.

 ## Customer Support (required)
 Support is available via Discord, email, website and telephone (8h/day).

-* How will your customers be able to contact you for support for this products?
-* How long will the company provide customer support?
-* How are you planning to handle repairs and replacements?
+There are no plans to end the support to a certain time.
+We offer repairs within the scope of the legal warranty of 2 years.
+Even if the hotspot is once no longer supported by us, it should be easily repairable by the user in most cases.
+In terms of sustainability, all parts in the hotspot are easily accessible.
+The modular design with the Raspberry Pi Compute Module and the Concentrator Card allow a simple replacement of defective components.

 ## Hardware Security Element (required)